szabgab/slides/linux-intro/intro.md

 ## Set up Linux - complete
 {id: setup-linux-complete}

-* When the installation is complete, it will umount the Ubuntu image we setup at the beginning.
+* When the installation is complete, it will unmount the Ubuntu image we setup at the beginning.
 * Continue to reboot:

 ![linux_2](linux_install_2.png)